techgrounds/techgrounds-JonBoers/03_Security/SEC-01.md

 Study:
 Scan the network of your Linux machine using nmap.
 What do you find?

-Eerst het nmap geinstalleerd met de commands:
+Eerst nmap geinstalleerd met de commands:

 sudo apt-get update
 sudo apt-get install nmap